Hello from the Barossa Valley!

-If you’d told me that before we jumped on board, I would have said, “Nah, don’t be daft.
+If you’d told me that life would be hectic on the ship before we jumped on board, I would have said, “Nah, don’t be daft.
 It’s all about relaxing, sipping cappuccinos on striped sun loungers looking out to sea, eating fabulous food, and seeing a cabaret show or two.

 Well, this couldn’t be further from the truth.
 In just three days we’ve been to lectures, had a tour of The Bridge, I’ve joined the Sea Princess pop choir (think Glee), and been to a make-up demonstration.
 Dave’s played table tennis and signed up for some spinning classes and in amongst all that we’ve eaten amazing food, been to our first formal evening, watched a champagne waterfall, had a hot tub session on a windy night under the stars, and importantly made lovely new friends.